What’s in This Guide?¶

 - Suspend a running Fugue process.

 - Update a running Fugue process with a composition file.

 fugue [--version | -h | --help] fugue [global options] command

 fugue executable accepts the following options without a

-Display the version of internal components packaged with the CLI:
+Display the AMI ID of the current Conductor, along with the version of internal components packaged with the CLI:

 - Show help text.
 The help flag is available throughout the CLI in